 Introduction to the 2nd Chakra and Tantric Sexuality

-Please note that if you are interested in personal women’s energetics work, I now offer an 8-week course through DailyOm called Fall in Love With Your Feminine Power, which includes print, video, and audio material.
+Please note that if you are interested in more women’s energetics work, I now offer an 8-week, self-paced course through DailyOm called Fall in Love With Your Feminine Power, which includes print, video, and audio material.
 In February/March 2014 I will also be offering my intensive 4-week teleseminar on Energy Healing for Sexual Abuse and Trauma.

 This post is part of a series on the 2nd, or sacral, chakra that includes: 1) Tantric sexuality (this post), 2) Intuition and Seeing, 3) Motherhood and Creativity, 4) Spirituality and Bliss, and then wrapping it all up with 5) 21 Ways to Care for Your 2nd Chakra.